somatonic/MarkupSimpleNavigation/README.txt

 BASIC USAGE:
 ----------------------------------------------------------------------------------------------------------

 Once installed a new template variable is available called "$treeMenu" to render the menu.
+The arguments are optional.

+$treeMenu->render($options, $page, $rootPage)
+$options, is an array of options
+$page, is a page object for the current page
+$rootPage, is a page object for the root of the menu

 Simplest is to call with no options.
 It will render a ul markup tree on all levels expanded from the root page "/".
 Containing "parent" and "current" class attributes on anchors by default.